Seitanas/kvm-vdi/README.md

 This project aims to provide fully functional VDI solution by using open source virtualization.

-Older versions are no longer compatible with new release!
-Older versions need to be manually upgraded to a new db schema from sql/vdi.sql file
-Also you must edit you VM to change to the new KVM wrapper script:

-     /usr/local/VDI/vdi-xmledit -name yourvmname

 **"KVM-VDI"** consists of three parts:

 * **Dashboard**.
 A webservice, which provides virtual machine control.